juancholopes/associate-degree-cloud-computing/README.md

   </a>
 </p>

-## ¿Qué puedes encontrar aquí?
+## What can you find here?
-- Informes técnicos y escritos
+- Technical and written reports
-- Propuestas de optimización
+- Optimization proposals
-- Ejercicios y actividades de desarrollo
+- Development exercises and activities
-- Material de estudio y recursos multimedia
+- Study material and multimedia resources
-- Ejemplos de código y proyectos prácticos
+- Code examples and practical projects

 ---
-Repositorio creado y mantenido por @juancholopes.
+Repository created and maintained by @juancholopes.